What to Expect in Your First Barre Class

 July 19, 2024

 New to barre classes?
 Haven’t tried one but are curious about what you might be doing during a barre class?
 Well, this is the blog for you!
-Zoe here – ex-professional ballerina and instructor at PPF – to give you the inside scoop on the exercises to expect from a barre class.
+Zoe here – ex-professional ballerina and instructor at PPF – to give you the inside scoop on the exercises to expect from barre classes in our Brisbane studios.

 But first, here’s some ballet terminology to get familiar with: